 The Act purposefully strives to balance dam and other construction at appropriate sections of rivers with permanent protection for some of the country's most outstanding free-flowing rivers.
 To accomplish this, it prohibits federal support for actions such as the construction of dams or other instream activities that would harm the river's free-flowing condition, water quality, or outstanding resource values.
 However, designation does not affect existing water rights or the existing jurisdiction of states and the federal government over waters as determined by established principles of law.

-A. NPS responsibilities for WSRs are described in Director's Order #46.
-For supporting documents of DO #46 visit the Wild and Scenic Rivers NPGallery Collection.
+NPS responsibilities for WSRs are described in Director's Order #46.
+For supporting documents of DO #46 and Reference Manual #46, visit the Wild and Scenic Rivers NPGallery Collection.
 Additional guidance specific to NPS is currently under development.
 Please visit rivers.gov for technical guidance available from the Interagency Wild and Scenic Rivers Coordinating Council.

 Some NPS prepared fact sheets you may be interested in: